Travelling abroad from the UK on holiday is currently illegal - but it won't be forever.

 Gatwick has converted its Long Stay Car Park at the South Terminal into a Covid-19 screening centre to offer fast, accurate and lab-analysed PCR swab tests.

-The service will be available for passengers, employees based at Gatwick and the general public, including local residents, from Monday, 30 November.
+The service is available for passengers, employees based at Gatwick and the general public, including local residents.

 As well as providing travellers with a negative test result certification before they fly, the facility could, with any necessary amendments, satisfy requirements of the Government’s “test and release” post-arrival scheme, allowing air passengers to reduce the quarantine time required after travelling back from certain destinations.